Salford Railway Clock

 Salford

-• Inspired by the iconic railway station clock faces from 150 years ago this Salford Railway Clock makes a stylish design statement that’s perfect for modern or traditional interiors be it home or office.
+• Inspired by the iconic railway-station clock faces of 150 years ago, this Salford Railway Clock makes a stylish design statement—perfect for modern or traditional interiors, whether at home or in the office.

 SKU: N/A Categories: , Tag: